KURDO72/HiddenEye-CRT/README.md

   TO BE USED FOR EDUCATIONAL PURPOSES ONLY
 </p>

-The use of the HiddenEye & its resources/phishing-pages is **COMPLETE RESPONSIBILITY of the END-USER**.
+The use of the HiddenEye-CRT & its resources/phishing-pages is **COMPLETE RESPONSIBILITY of the END-USER**.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
 Also we inform you that some of your your actions may be **ILLEGAL** and you **CAN NOT** use this